brad-lin/FreePSXBoot/builder/README.md

 This program can build a memory card using known exploit values for supported model versions, or build an experimental memory card which gives full control of the value modified by the exploit.
-If you just want to run something on a PlayStation with a supported model version, use -model with the corresponding value (e.g. -model 9002).
+If you just want to run something on a PlayStation with a supported model or BIOS version, use -model or -bios with the corresponding value (e.g. -model 9002 or -bios 4.4).
 If you know what you are doing and want to experiment, use the advanced options.

 Its usage as follow: